-Trump's ally and released prisoner Roger Stone uses N-word slur on TV debate
+Trump's ally and released prisoner Roger Stone uses 'Negro' slur on TV debate

 O'Kelly persisted on having Stone respond.

 "I'm sorry you're arguing with whom?
 I thought we were just having a spirited conversation.
 What happened?"
 O'Kelly said.
-"You said something about 'Negro."'
+"You said something about 'Negro'."

 Stone said he had not.
 "You're out of your mind," he said.